 ROSH HANIKRA (Israel-Lebanon border) – A war of words has erupted between Hezbollah terrorist leaders and Israel’s most senior defense officials.

-In 2006, an attack on IDF convoy along the Israel-Lebanon border sparked a month-long war.
+In 2006, an attack on an Israel Defense Forces (IDF) convoy along the Israeli-Lebanese border sparked a month-long war.

-Hezbollah fired more than 4,000 rockets and missiles at Israel, driving a million Israelis into underground bomb shelters or fleeing southward to get out of missile range.
+Hezbollah fired more than 4,000 rockets and missiles at Israel, driving one million Israelis into underground bomb shelters or fleeing southward to get out of missile range.

 To get a better picture of the situation, I interviewed Israeli Defense Minister Benny Gantz last week.